mkorakin/ui-design-patterns-by-example/README.md

 **Then more features are added to highlight traits of each pattern.**

-See brief descriptions below and full Android implementation in the [repo](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/clickers).
+See brief descriptions below and full implementation in the [repo](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/clickers).

 - [The Model](#the-model)
 - [Examples](#examples)